Upward planar drawings with two slopes

-Assume $G$ is equipped with an st-numbering (based on its underlying undirected graph and with respect to the reference edge $\set{s,t}$).
+Assume that $G$ is equipped with an st-numbering (based on its underlying undirected graph and with respect to the reference edge $\set{s,t}$).
 Let $\mu$ be a node of $T$ with poles $u$ and $v$ such that $u$ precedes $v$ in the st-numbering.
 Then $u$ is the \emph{first pole} and $v$ is the \emph{second pole} of $\mu$.

-Let $U_{G_\mu}$ be a $2$-slope representation of the pertinent graph $G_\mu$ of a node $\mu$ of $T$.
+Assume that a pertinent graph $G_\mu$ of a node $\mu$ of $T$ admits an upward planar 2-slope drawing and let $U_{G_\mu}$ be a $2$-slope representation of $G_\mu$.
 Let~$u$ and $v$ be the poles of $\mu$ and let $w \in \set{u, v}$.
-The \emph{pole category} $t_w$ of the pole $w$ is the way the edges of ${G_\mu}$ are incident to $w$ and which slopes they got assigned under $U_{G_\mu}$.
+The \emph{pole category} $t_w$ of the pole $w$ is the way the edges that lie in the outer face of ${G_\mu}$ are incident to $w$ and which slopes they got assigned under $U_{G_\mu}$.
+Note that edges incident to $w$ that lie in the interior of ${G_\mu}$ do not affect the pole category of~$w$.
 The sixteen possible pole categories of split components are shown in \cref{fig:poleCategories}.
-Two poles~$w$ and $w'$ with pole category $t_w$ and $t_w'$, respectively, are \emph{compatible} if $t_w$ and $t_w'$ can be combined into a pole category of higher degree.
+Two poles~$w$ and $w'$ with pole category $t_w$ and $t_w'$, respectively, are \emph{compatible} if~$t_w$ and~$t_w'$ can be combined into a pole category of higher degree.
 For example, combining iR and iL gives~iRiL.